 - Additional items are not always permitted depending on the terms of your diocese’s regulations (e.g. photographs, toys, windmills, etc)

-The applicant must also provide: –
+The applicant must also provide by email: –

 (a) a sketch, plan or marked-up photograph of the churchyard showing the position of the plot, and